Resxt/Plutonium-T6-Scripts/mapvote/README.md

 ### Getting started

-By default the script is disabled to avoid running on all your servers.
-Simply set `mapvote_enable` to 1 and the script will be loaded, which as a result will display the voting menu when the game ends (after the killcam in multiplayer and once every players are dead in zombies).

 To configure the menu before putting it on your server I recommend running it in a custom game with the `mapvote_debug` dvar set to `1`.
-To do that use this command in the console `set mapvote_enable 1;set mapvote_debug 1` before running a custom game.
+To do that use this command in the console `set mapvote_debug 1` before running a custom game.
 Start a custom game and you will see the menu.
 Everything will work but map rotation which is normal.
 You can then configure the dvars directly in your console and restart the map with `map_restart` in the console to edit the menu quickly and get your perfect setup.

+Note that by default the mapvote will be activated on all of your servers.
+If you run multiple servers and want it off on certain servers you will need to add `set mapvote_enable 0` in the server's CFG.

 ### Dvars